Amphiregulin: Function

 The protein encoded by this gene is a member of the epidermal growth factor (EGF) family.

 It is a critical autocrine growth factor as well as a mitogen for astrocytes, Schwann cells, and fibroblasts.
-It is ligand for epidermal growth factor (EGF) and it is related to transforming growth factor alpha (TGF-alpha).
+It is a ligand for epidermal growth factor (EGF) and it is related to transforming growth factor alpha (TGF-alpha).
 This protein interacts with the Epidermal growth factor receptor (EGFR) to promote the growth of normal epithelial cells.

 Biological role

 AREG is a critical factor in estrogen action and ductal development of the mammary glands.
 Amphiregulin has been found to be essential for mammary ductal development, as evidenced by absence of ductal growth in amphiregulin knockout mice.
 This is similar to the phenotypes of EGFR and ERα knockout mice, which also show absence of ductal growth.
 Amphiregulin is expressed in many parts of body such as ovaries, placenta, pancreas, breasts, lungs and spleen.
 Expression of amphiregulin can be induced by TGF-α, TNF-α, interleukin 1, and prostaglandins.